dcanchola/poetry-react-app/README.md

 This project hosts poetry data from the PoetryDB database.
 Poems are currently accessible by author name.

+A demo of the project can be viewed [here](https://daniellecanchola.com/poetry-react-app/).

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).